 “Analytics is why Cobalt Iron is here.”

 So far, the Lawrence, Kansas, company has attracted customer across 44 countries.
-At least one of its customers is backing up in excess of 1 petabyte of data using ADP, while several have 100 terabytes or more.
+At least one of its customers is backing up in excess of 1 petabyte of data using Compass, while several have 100 terabytes or more.
 The company boasts IBM and Mainline Information Systems as business partners, and supports IBM’s cloud-based object storage offering, as well as those from cloud giants Amazon and Google.

-In September, Cobalt Iron launched ADP 4.1, which nominally brought support for the IBM i operating system, along with other Power Systems platforms.
+In September, Cobalt Iron launched Compass 4.1, which nominally brought support for the IBM i operating system, along with other Power Systems platforms.
 However, IBM i customers ostensibly will get more functionality with the new VTL data ingest option that was announced yesterday.

 “We don’t change the current iSeries backup and restore operations,” Spurlock says.